gill-gemini/profanitycheckapi/README.md

 Profanity Check API helps to scan and censor txt documents for obsene words.
 There is no authentication currently , so API accessible , when you hit the end point.
 The app is currently deployed to Heroku. https://scancontent.herokuapp.com/

+The app on heroku is running on free dynos.
+So it will give time reachout error for first hit.
+After the server is awake , it will serve your requests.

 There are two endpoints for the API.

 /censorcontent